a-type/neo4j-migrate/README.md

 Migrates the database down, UNDOING each migration file in REVERSE order.
 See `-h` for more options.

 Note that Cypher change sets must supply a `down` parameter to be reversed.
 Otherwise, they will be skipped.

+## Future

+- [ ] Use APOC's static data storage to store the current schema version, then skip to that version during migration